ONS-fintrans/R_Hackathon/README.md

 ### Requirements

-- Access to Google Cloud Platform, Vertex AI Notebooks, Google Big Query
+- Access to R
-- Permissions to access project datasets and personal notebook
-- Python 3.6.1+ installed
-- a `.secrets` file (if needed to manage credentials) with the needed secrets and credentials
-- load environment variables from `.env`

 ## Set-up

-1) Create or clone a repository using this template.
+1) Clone this repository

-2) Install the Python requirements, open your terminal and enter:
+2) Install the R requirements, open your terminal and enter:

 ```shell
 pip install -r requirements.txt